freemansoft/IOIODotNet/README.md

 It is important to clean up after every test.

+###Example Program###
+A simple winforms app project demonstrates servo contro.
+It will auto-identify the IOIO COM port.
+The demo assumes a servo is hooked to pin 3 just like the Integration Tests

 ##What Doesn't Work##

 1. Robust setup and teardown is not yet implemented.